toponteam/TopOn-Android-Demo/en/Android_Integration_Document_For_TopOn_SDK.md

 <h2 id='7'>7.
 RewardedVideo</h2>

 <h3>7.1 RewardedVideo ad introduction</h3>
-1.Reward delivery of the rewarded video is to issue a Boolean field in the event callback of the video advertisement to close, telling the developer whether the reward can be issued to the user.<br>
+1.OnReward () will be called back when the reward is issued.
+Developers can send reward to users in the onReward callback..<br>

 2.At present, the rewarded video does not support the S2S.